Government of Arizona: Judiciary

 The Arizona Supreme Court is the highest court in Arizona.
 The court currently consists of one chief justice, a vice chief justice, and five (5) associate justices.
-Justices are appointed by the governor from a list recommended by a bipartisan commission, and are re-elected after the initial two years following their appointment.
-Subsequent re-elections occur every six years.
 The supreme court has appellate jurisdiction in death penalty cases, but almost all other appellate cases go through the Arizona Court of Appeals beforehand.
 The court has original jurisdiction in a few other circumstances, as outlined in the state constitution.
 The court may also declare laws unconstitutional, but only while seated en banc.
 The court meets in the Arizona Supreme Court Building at the capitol complex (at the southern end of Wesley Bolin Plaza).

 The Arizona Court of Appeals, further divided into two divisions, is the intermediate court in the state.
 It hears and decides cases in three judge panels.
 Division One is based in Phoenix, consists of sixteen judges, and has jurisdiction in the Western and Northern regions of the state, along with the greater Phoenix area.
 Division Two is based in Tucson, consists of six judges, and has jurisdiction over the Southern regions of the state, including the Tucson area.
-Judges are selected in a method similar to the one used for state supreme court justices.

 The Arizona Superior Court is the court of general jurisdiction.
 The Superior Court also acts as an appellate court for justice and municipal courts.

 The Arizona justice courts are nonrecord courts of limited jurisdiction in each county, presided over by a justice of the peace who is elected for a four-year term, that have jurisdiction over civil lawsuits where the amount in dispute is $10,000 or less, landlord and tenant controversies, small claims cases and the full range of civil and criminal traffic offenses, including DUIs, and other types of misdemeanor allegations (e.g. shoplifting, writing bad checks, violating restraining orders).

 The Arizona municipal courts, also known as city courts or magistrate courts, are nonrecord courts of limited jurisdiction that have criminal jurisdiction over misdemeanor crimes and petty offenses committed in their city or town and share jurisdiction with justice courts over violations of state law committed within their city or town limits, and hear misdemeanor criminal traffic cases such as driving under the influence of alcohol, hit-and-run and reckless driving where no serious injuries occur, and hear civil traffic cases, violations of city ordinances and codes, and issue orders of protection and injunctions prohibiting harassment, and can also issue search warrants.